As retirement nears—especially as your number of remaining working years drops into the single digits—it's time to evaluate your retirement readiness.

 - Go beyond your employer's plan.
 You can

 open an IRA on your own even if you contribute to a workplace retirement plan.
 Deductibletraditional IRAs let you defer taxes until you withdraw money later whileRoth IRAs are funded with after-tax contributions but allow the opportunity for tax-free withdrawals in retirement.
-(With a Roth, verify that you don'texceed the income limit before contributing to one.)
+(With an IRA and a Roth, verify that you don'texceed the income limit before contributing to one.)

 Ways to continue to build retirement savings